valoresports/coach-resources/docs/content-production/skill-intros/skill-intro-process.md

 # Skill Intro Process

+Skill Intros are a **fixed-price** deliverable.
+As at 28 February 2023, the price per Skill Intro delivered is USD 55.

 There are **five (5)** steps to the Skill Intro creation process, which are detailed below.

 ## Stage 1: Plan